 - Optional: other fresh herbs like rosemary, oregano or thyme can be used as well I used rosemary, but if you use rosemary, add only a little (2 tsp)

-- Preheat oven ot 375 degrees C. Spray baking sheet with non-stick cooking spray. * I use a (15.5 in X 11.5 in) jelly roll pan, as it is the PERFECT size!
+- Preheat oven to 375 degrees F/190 degrees C. Spray baking sheet with non-stick cooking spray. * I use a (15.5 in X 11.5 in) jelly roll pan, as it is the PERFECT size!

-- Place first sheet of phyllo on baking sheet, lightly brush with butter then sprinkle with 1 tablespoon Parmesan cheese and 1 tablespoon mozzarella cheese.
+- Place first sheet of phyllo dough on baking sheet, lightly brush with melted butter then sprinkle with 1 tablespoon Parmesan cheese and 1 tablespoon mozzarella cheese.

 - Repeat above until all sheets are used.